blackSooooo/node-practice/README.md

 ```

 ### passport
-Passport is middleware of Auth certification in Node.js. various functions are provided by linking with express, express-session and provide several strategies(local, facebook, google, etc...).
+Passport is middleware of Auth certification in Node.js.

+various functions are provided by linking with express, express-session.
+And provide several strategies(local, facebook, google, etc...).
 __A structure(express -> express-session, passport)__ in which session management is also included in executing the authentication logic.
 ```
 const passport = require('passport');